Melissa is a self-taught and devoted crocheter. Today she creates her own patterns and teaches others the art of crochet.

 Finally, yarn over again, and pull the yarn through the last three loops on your hook.

-Step by Step - How to Work a Double Crochet Decrease
+- How to Work a Single Crochet Stitch for Beginners Wi...

 The double crochet decrease, in my opinion, is the only one that actually gives the appearance of two different stitches when in fact they are combined into one stitch.
 It looks more professional.
 But it really depends on the pattern.